 Then I started using white glue, for the next section.
 I think it worked better than the glitter glue.
-I applied some glue along the red glitter border and then used a toothpick to pull it down and get it into the right shape, near the top.
+I applied some glue along the red glitter border and then used a toothpick to pull it up and get it into the right shape, near the top.

 Then I sprinkled on the orange (Fire Opal) glitter, and let it dry.